laravelcompany/laravelcompany.com/src/content/software/laravel-shopify.md

 image: "/laravel-shopify.png"
 slug: laravel-shopify
 summary: "Inspired by Laravel Boilerplate, Wave, and Shopr – now rebuilt with modern tools and Shopify-like architecture"
-type: "Shopping Carts"
 ---

 As a modern reinvention inspired by Laravel Boilerplate, Wave, and Shopr, the Laravel Shopify Starter Kit delivers a clean, extensible foundation tailored for developers building scalable eCommerce platforms with Laravel.

 We've taken the best from each – authentication scaffolding from Boilerplate, modular design from Wave, and the Shopify-style product management from Shopr – and merged them into a cohesive, production-ready starter.

-Whether you're launching your own store, building client shops, or creating a multi-vendor SaaS, this kit cuts boilerplate out and gets you building.
+Whether you're launching your own store, building client shops, or creating a multivendor SaaS, this kit cuts boilerplate out and gets you building.

 # 🛒 Laravel Shopify Starter Kit